 Choose a Social Path for Security Services Administration

-Urbana University offers a Criminal Justice degree program where professors take criminal justice theories and apply them to modern-day criminal justice practice.
+Urbana University offers a Criminal Justice Administration degree program where professors take criminal justice theories and apply them to modern-day criminal justice practice.
 Close communication with criminal justice system entities allows Urbana to create new classes or fine tune current offerings to maintain-cutting edge practices.

-Urbana’s Criminal Justice program has a strong reputation throughout various criminal justice agencies.
+Urbana’s Criminal Justice Administration program has a strong reputation throughout various criminal justice agencies.
 Because of this, our students have the opportunity to gain experience through 15 different internship organizations.

 The field of criminal justice offers a variety of career paths at the local, state and federal levels.
 Employment opportunities can be found in areas of law enforcement, corrections, security, victim advocacy, health and social service agencies, and crime prevention.